 No. We are in the process of submitting an invited application to the Medical Research Council and National Institute of Health Research.

 In general, there is a 20% chance that any grant proposal is funded.
-Nevertheless, we believe that there is a good scientific and impact-related argument for funding, and we will make this as strongly as we can.
+Nevertheless, we believe that there is a good scientific and impact-related argument for funding, and we will make this point as strongly as we can.

 Yes, Patient and Public Involvement (PPI) will be essential to the scientific success of this project.
 We plan to request funding from the Medical Research Council and National Institute for Health Research for the recruitment of participants, data and sample collection and analysis of results.